cloudmesh/pi/content/en/tutorial/create-deploy-container-k3/index.md

 ---
 date: 2021-05-07
-title: "Create and Deploy a Container with Docker and K3s"
+title: "Create and Deploy a Container and OpenAPI Service with Docker and K3s"
-linkTitle: "Create and Deploy a Container with Docker and K3s"
+linkTitle: "Create and Deploy a Container and OpenAPI Service with Docker and K3s"
-description: "This post is walks you through using your pi cluster to create and deploy a container on Docker and K3s"
+description: "This post is walks you through using your pi cluster to create and deploy a container and OpenAPI Service on Docker and K3s"
 author: Anthony Orlowski([antorlowski@gmail.com](mailto:antorlowski@gmail. com)), Richard Otten
 resources:
 - src: "**.{png,jpg}"